 You may not realize how much inefficient appliances could be hurting your restaurant’s budget over time.
 Investing in energy-efficient bulbs, low-flow faucets and toilets, and energy-efficient appliances for the kitchen, such as the fridges, dishwashers, etc. can really save your restaurant money over time.
 If possible, have your kitchen staff unplug appliances at the end of the night that are not in use, like mixers, ovens, and stoves, as these items can continue to use energy while plugged in.

-An inventory management system is integral to managing your restaurant budget.
+Restaurant management software is integral to managing your budget.
 Without effective recipe costing and inventory planning, you could be losing a lot of money each week in wasted or under-sold ingredients.
-An inventory management software can help cut your inventory ordering time in half, boosting the overall efficiency of your business process.
+An inventory management software solution can help cut your inventory ordering time in half, boosting the overall efficiency of your business process.

 Plan Special Menu Items Strategically